Sgavinmills/sgm-games/README.md

 This react website was made to help consolidate my understanding of making a C.R.U.D application.
 It is a board-game review website where users can view existing reviews or add their own.

 All reviews can be commented on, voted on and if applicable deleted or editted.
+All reviews, comments and votes are stored in the database and will persist across refreshes and user switching.

 The site is hosted on Netlify and is available to view [here](https://sgm-games.netlify.app/reviews).

 The source code can be viewed and downloaded from [github](https://github.com/Sgavinmills/sgm-games).

+The backend server is hosted on [heroku](https://nc-games-scott.herokuapp.com/api/)

+The source code for backend can be viewed and downloaded from [github](https://github.com/Sgavinmills/nc-games-scott)

 <a name=technologies></a>